essteer/mit-686x/src/unit4/L13_Clustering/e_similarity_cost_functions.md

 In terms of the Google News application, if we chose the cosine for two vectors representing different stories, cosine similarity would not take note of how long the stories were.

-Euclidian square distance would be sensitive to the lengths of the stories.
+Euclidean square distance would be sensitive to the lengths of the stories.

 The question to consider is, what makes the match between the similarity measure and the algorithm?
 When is it important, and when is it not important?